These Weight Watchers Crab Cakes will have you wondering why you’ve never made your own crab cakes before!

 I have a little day to day calendar from Cooking Light on my desk with recipes.

-April 26th presented me with this beautiful photo featuring a crab cake recipe.
+April 26th presented me with a beautiful photo featuring a mouth-watering Weight Watchers Crab Cakes recipe.

-6 months later, and I finally got the guts to make the recipe.
+6 months later, and I finally got the guts to make it.

-I checked the nutritional information and found that it is only 5 Weight Watchers Points Plus Value for 2 crab cakes.
+First, the nutritional information shows that it is only 5 Weight Watchers Points Plus Value for 2 crab cakes.

 That’s when I knew I just had to get over my fear of making them.

-I’m not into anything too spicy, so I changed the recipe a little bit to fit my family’s tastes.
+Because I’m not into anything too spicy, I made some small tweaks to the recipe to fit my family’s tastes.

-I also didn’t have shallots for the remoulade sauce, so I used chopped spring onions instead.
+In addition, I didn’t have shallots for the remoulade sauce, so I used chopped spring onions instead.